Nordic-Dev/responsecodes/responsecodes/README.md

 ﻿# Response Codes

-A simple ASP.NET Core app that returns specific response codes when specific endpoints are called
+A simple ASP.NET Core app that returns specific response codes when specific endpoints are called.
+It can come in handy when you need a quick and dirty way to test your application receiving specific responses from an API.

 ## Setup